-This report is for the period July 2016 to June 2017 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by DH Lepper Trust (the Trust).
+This report is for the period July 2017 to June 2018 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by DH Lepper (the trust).
 The Trust operates a piggery situated on Mountain Road at Lepperton, in the Waiongana catchment.

-The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the Trust that relate to a discharge of treated piggery effluent to water and land within the Waiongana catchment, and the air discharge permit to cover emissions to air from the site.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the Trust that relate to discharges of treated piggery effluent to water and land within the Waiongana catchment, and the air discharge permit held by the Trust to cover emissions to air from the site.

 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Trust's use of water, land and air, and is the 14th combined annual report by the Council for the Trust.
+This report discusses the environmental effects of the Trusts' use of water, land and air, and is the 15th combined annual report by the Council for the Trust.